-A secretariat of the compliance committee has been established in the Human Resources & Administration, and it will implement training and assist each department in compliance risk management.
+A secretariat of the Compliance Committee has been established in the Corporate Social Responsibility (CSR) Department .
+It will implement compliance training and harassment training, as well as assist each department in managing compliance and harassment risk.

-In addition, to verify the effectiveness of its internal control system, the Company will enhance internal audits by the Internal Control Department to strengthen its monitoring capabilities, and will make full use of its internal reporting system to work for the early detection of misconduct and prevention of its recurrence.
+In addition, to verify the effectiveness of its internal control system, the Company will enhance internal audits by the Internal Control Department to strengthen its monitoring capabilities, and will make full use of its internal reporting system and consultation hotlines to work for the prevention and early detection of misconduct and prevention of its recurrence.